What To Do In Rovaniemi Santa Park?

 Maybe we are idealists but we think Christmas shouldn’t be all about the money.

-We know that Santa Claus Village in Rovaniemi is not a non-profit organisation and they should earn money from what they do.
+We know that Santa Claus Village in Rovaniemi is not a non-profit organization and they should earn money from what they do.

 But don’t you think Santa should be available for every child, not only those that have rich parents?

-There are many paid attractions in Santa Claus Village.
+There are many paid attractions in Santa Park Rovaniemi.
 And it is fine.

 But Santa Claus is this one, unique person that should be able to see for free.
 And make as many pictures with him as possible.
 Including selfies and all the funny photos.